SlavaInder/SlavaInder/README.md

 <!--
 **(and this page looks best if viewed in the dark mode 😉)** -->
-My name is Viacheslav Inderiakin (Slava for short), and I'm a second-year MS student at University of California, Los Angeles.
+It's nice to meet you!
+My name is Viacheslav Inderiakin (Slava for short 😉), and I'm a second-year MS student at University of California, Los Angeles.
 My interest lies in ML applications in IoT and Autonomous Driving, so I am well-versed in writing embedded C code and training ML models using Tensorflow.
 If you want to reach me out about anything, just ping me 😄

-Programming languages:
+### Programming languages:

 [![Python](https://img.shields.io/badge/-Python-000?&logo=python)](https://github.com/SlavaInder?tab=repositories&q=&type=&language=python)
 [![C](https://img.shields.io/badge/-C-000?&logo=C)](https://github.com/SlavaInder?tab=repositories&q=&type=&language=C)